-Dr. Sill has coordinated large-scale scientific software development projects for over three decades, including national and international-scale grid, cloud and distributed computing operational infrastructures utilizing computational clusters, and distributed database and data access systems used by multiple user communities.
-His recent work has focused on extending the capabilities of such systems in both directions across the industry/university boundary and on promotion of best practices for advanced distributed computing in data-intensive settings.
-He is an author on nearly 500 peer-reviewed publications covering topics in particle and nuclear physics, scientific computation, cosmic ray and radioisotope analysis, and has organized and chaired conferences on cloud and grid computing, autonomic computing, cosmic ray detectors and authentication technologies.
+Alan Sill is the Managing Director of the High Performance Computing Center at Texas Tech University, where he is also adjunct professor of physics.
+He also co-directs the US National Science Foundation Industry/University Cooperative Research Center for Cloud and Autonomic Computing (CAC).
+He is an internationally recognized expert on large-scale advanced computing systems who has played a formative role in design and creation of many scientific distributed computing, cloud and grid development projects and associated standards efforts.
+Dr. Sill currently serves as President of the Open Grid Forum and a current and past member of advisory boards for several international cloud and distributed computing projects.
+Dr. Sill has coordinated several large-scale scientific software development projects, including national and international-scale grid, cloud and distributed computing operational infrastructures used by multiple research communities.
+His recent work has focused on extending the capabilities of such systems to use of renewable energy across industry/university boundaries and on promotion of best practices for advanced distributed computing in data-intensive settings.
+He is an author on over 600 peer-reviewed publications covering topics in particle and nuclear physics, scientific computation, cosmic ray and radioisotope analysis, and has organized and chaired conferences on cloud and grid computing, autonomic computing, cosmic ray detectors and authentication technologies.

 Dr. Sill participated in the formation of several collaborative scientific computing efforts, including the Open Science Grid (OSG), the Southeastern Universities Research Association SURAgrid, and Texas Internet Grid for Research and Education (TIGRE) projects.
 He has contributed to national and international roadmap processes for cloud and grid computing, including advisory groups for various branches of the US government and the European Commission, as well as to working groups on cloud standards in a number of international standards development organizations.
-He is a charter and current member representing the Open Grid Forum for The Americas Grid Policy Management Authority, the arm of the International Grid Trust Federation responsible for accreditation of grid credential authorities for North, South and Central America, and also serves presently on the Program Advisory Group for Research of Internet2.
+He is a charter and current member representing the Open Grid Forum for The Americas Grid Policy Management Authority, the arm of the Interoperable Global Trust Federation (IGTF) responsible for accreditation of grid credential authorities for North, South and Central America.

 Dr. Sill earned his Bachelors degree from Lewis and Clark College in Physics and Mathematics in 1977, and after two years in industry in the Research Division at Rockwell International, went on to earn his Ph.D in Particle Physics from The American University in 1987.
 He held positions as a Research Associate, Senior Research Associate and Texas National Laboratory Research Commission SSC National Fellow at the University of Rochester from 1986-1992, during which time his work focused on high energy physics and computational development topics at the National Laboratory for High Energy Physics in Japan, the Superconducting Super Collider design project and the Collider Detector at Fermilab in the USA.